Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 ## 6/6

-Added skeleton code for future enemy subclasses, fixed enter spamming
+Added skeleton code for future enemy subclasses, fixed enter spamming.

+# 6/7 and 6/9

+Fixed enter spam for real this time, added tile descriptions, a better start screen, stuns, some abstraction and created ability to be a mage.

 ## Curt Lin